ChoiceCoin/Switch/README.md

 ____________________________________________________________
 # Versions

-Version v0.0 - v0.4 are live, but not properly functional.
+Version v0.0 - v0.4 are live and use Teal 5, but not properly functional.
+Version v0.5 uses Teal 10.

 [v0.0 | App ID 2267436284](https://allo.info/application/2267436284)